 Putting It All Together

 Acererak is a legendary archmage who has lived for centuries and defeated all manner of terrifying enemies, including would-be gods.
-The question is not whether he can defeat a party of exhausted second-tier adventurers, but how long they can survive against him.
-A DM who pulls their punches with Acererak is doing his players a disservice by cheating them out of the experience.
+A DM who pulls their punches with him is doing his players a disservice by cheating them out of the experience.
 Your players knew going in to Tomb of Annihilation that their characters would probably not make it out alive, and that’s exactly what should happen here.

 While he isn’t likely to have prepared spells for the day expecting to destroy adventurers, Acererak frequently journeys through the most dangerous locales of the multiverse in search of powerful souls to harvest and therefore would have a suite of damaging spells prepared as part of his regular repertoire.
 Unfortunately, the prepared spells suggested by the adventure do not reflect his experience in leveraging his magical abilities.
 Thus, a revision is absolutely necessary to truly deliver the real “Acererak experience”.
 The improvements presented here will ensure that this battle is one of the most memorable of your players’ gaming careers.